 You found our list of the best outdoor team building activities for adults.

-Outdoor team building activities are group bonding and engagement exercises that take place outside.
+Outdoor team building activities are games, events and exercises for groups that take place outside.
 Example activities include scavenger hunts, field days, and walking tours.
-The purpose of these outings is to get fresh air and sunshine while building camaraderie and trust with groups of teammates.
+The purpose of these exercises is to get fresh air and sunshine while building camaraderie, trust, and community with groups of teammates.
 These activities are also known as “outdoor team building exercises.”

 This post includes: